 Sonia Nordmeyer, owner and hair stylist at Starling Salon, really wants to normalize your hair appointment.
 If you feel like your new hair artist botched your highlights or ruined your haircut, there’s still hope.
 Bad hair happens.
 Mistakes happen.
 Every hair professional slipped up somewhere along the road to mastering cosmetology, but that’s how they grow.
-With shears and color brushes in hand, they shout, “Bring us your fried ends, bring us your brassy and banded colors, bring us your unevenly cut hair, and we’ll work with you.
+With shears and color brushes in hand, they shout, “Bring us your fried ends, bring us your brassy and banded colors, bring us your unevenly cut hair, and we’ll work with you.”

 You’ve been looking forward to your hair appointment for weeks.
 The color feels flat and outgrown.
 Your split ends are climbing your head like Mount Everest.
 Maybe you won’t admit it out loud, but your self-esteem slumps a little each time you walk past a mirror.
 It’s well past time to reenergize yourself.
-The appointment moves like all the rest: the cape, the foils, the shampoo bowl, the blow dryer; they all seem familiar.
+The appointment moves like all the rest: the cape, the foils, the shampoo bowl, the blow dryer; it feels familiar.
 It’s the new stylist you’re getting used to, and then it’s time for the big reveal.

-Give It 48 Hours
+Give “Bad Hair” 48 Hours

 After you’ve given it a chance, call the salon with your list of concerns.
 Sonia suggests writing down what you like and dislike to inform the staff better before the next appointment.
 You won’t automatically receive a refund, that’s not how salons work, but you’ll be welcomed by an artist who’s happy to get you back on track.
 The Starling policy is, “We always have the opportunity to fix your hair once before we’ll discuss any other solution.”
 It’s not a messy process, so kick the guilt out of your head because it’s normal to dislike something and ask for a correction.